Eddy de Pretto: Kid and Cure

-He released his first EP, entitled Kid, on 6 October 2017.
+He released his first EP Kid on 6 October 2017.
 In the live performances of the EP he played sound clips from his iPhone connected with a cable.
 The only live musician at his concerts was a drummer.

-In early January 2018, on the stage of the television program Taratata, he sang "Comme un boomerang" in duet with Julien Doré, a song written by Serge Gainsbourg and previously performed by Dani and Étienne Daho in 2001.
+In early January 2018, on the stage of the television programme Taratata, he sang "Comme un boomerang" in duet with Julien Doré, a song written by Serge Gainsbourg and previously performed by Dani and Étienne Daho in 2001.

 In mid-January 2018, he launched "Random", the first song from his debut album Cure, describing his heartaches.

-Along with Gaël Faye and Fishbach, he was nominated for "Best Newcomer Stage Act" (Groupe ou artiste révélation scène) at the 33rd Victoires de la Musique in 2018.
+Along with Gaël Faye and Fishbach, he was nominated for "Best Newcomer Stage Act" at the 33rd Victoires de la Musique in 2018.
 Gaël Faye won the award.

-In mid-February 2018, he introduced his song "Ego" with "a stripped down, mechanical instrumental", which the singer explained thus: "I set down the possibility of becoming unhinged because of the speed at which the project is going.
+In mid-February 2018, he introduced his song "Ego" with "a stripped down, mechanical instrumental", which the singer explained: "I set down the possibility of becoming unhinged because of the speed at which the project is going.
 By dint of hearing praise, the 'excess of self' implodes, and that's the risk I'm exposing here.
 The simple fear of degenerating into a fanaticism of the self through social media, endearments, and all other flattering signals that create this monster of ego."

 On 2 March 2018, he released his first album Cure, on CD, vinyl and in digital format.
-At the same time, the clip for "Normal" was unveiled, which took on stereotypes of sexual identity, fear of the other and homophobia: "An anger about people who were attacking me because they didn't like the person I embodied," he explained in the magazine Têtu.
+At the same time, the clip for "Normal" was unveiled, which took on stereotypes of sexual identity, fear of the other and homophobia: "An anger about people who were attacking me because they didn't like the person I embodied", he explained in the magazine Têtu.
 A week after its release, the recording was ranked the number one best-selling album ahead of Vous et moi by Julien Doré, with 13,500 copies, "driving out" Grand Corps Malade from Fnac's Top French Albums listing.

-À TOUS LES BÂTARDS
+À tous les bâtards

-On 25 March 2021, he released his new album entitled À TOUS LES BÂTARDS, featuring his two previously released singles, Bateaux-Mouches and Désolé Caroline, alongside a COLORS SHOW performance of the song ‘Parfaitement’ which was released on YouTube ahead of the album's release.
-The 16-track album featured an artwork given to de Pretto by a fan, the design of which shows the sketch of the artist's head superimposed onto a yellow background, a trend continued from his previous album's cover where he superimposed bodybuilder Arnold Schwarzenegger’s arm onto an image of himself.
+On 25 March 2021, he released the album À tous les bâtards, featuring his two previously released singles, Bateaux-Mouches and Désolé Caroline, alongside a COLORS SHOW performance of the song "Parfaitement", which was released on YouTube ahead of the album's release.
+The 16-track album featured an artwork given to de Pretto by a fan, the design of which shows the sketch of the artist's head superimposed onto a yellow background, a trend continued from his previous album's cover where he superimposed bodybuilder Arnold Schwarzenegger's arm onto an image of himself.